M3wP/Monopoly/C64/readme.md

 * Used GO Free cards prevented from appearing in deck until after shuffle (and while owned by a player)
 * Ensure all options/pages are displayed for all menus.
+* In elmination, trdsel dialog doesn't show cash value.
+* Fixed issue with CPU player and setup1 chosing invalid option.

 ## Change History (Since Version 0.01.99A)
+* 11JUL2018
+	* Move Action cache into high memory saving another 1KB for program area.
+	* Fixed elimination bugs.
+	* Correct PlyrSel0 menu display issues.
+	* Correct TrdSel0 dialog button and display issues.
+	* Add the remaining equity in an elimination to the correct player.
+	* The method of blanking the menu for a cpu player (to prevent flickering) was invalid.
+Fixed.
+	* Rename "AutoSell" to "AutoPay".
+Much better.
+	* Implement AutoEliminate.
+	* Implement AutoRepay.
 * 10JUL2018
 	* Move rules constant data into high memory (and load at start).
 	* Implement AutoConstruct for AutoImprove (need AutoRepay).